 Research Assistant positions are not entitled to vacation or sick leave.
-Student employment is governed by the Government Code, Chapter 661 of the Texas Statutes.
+Student employment is governed by the Governed Code, Chapter 661 of the Texas Statutes.
 Excerpts from the Code are provided below to assist the GSBS Faculty and Students.
-The complete verbatim document may be viewed at: http://www.capitol.state.tx.us/statutes/statutes.html
+The complete verbatim document may be viewed at: https://statutes.capitol.texas.gov/Docs/GV/pdf/GV.661.pdf